 In this program, we seek to provide an education that is both relevant and practical.
 To do this, we have assembled a faculty of financial services professionals who are masters in their field and who have the passion, dedication, and commitment to teach and train young lawyers.
-Our co-curricular activities provide our students with total immersion in the financial law area, through internships, career discussions, lectures, activities of the Boston University Center for Finance, Law & Policy, and the opportunity to serve on the staff of the Review of Banking and Financial Law, the nation’s oldest student-run law journal devoted to this subject.
+Our co-curricular activities provide our students with total immersion in the financial law area, through internships, career discussions, lectures and the opportunity to serve on the staff of the Review of Banking and Financial Law, the nation’s oldest student-run law journal devoted to this subject.

 Our doors are open to serious professionals who would like to seize an opportunity for a career in new world of financial services.
 If you share our perspective and see opportunities where others see crisis, we invite you to join us in the Program.
 We can assure you that you will enjoy it.